 We treat thousands of properties a year for mosquito control and 90% have water that can and do breed mosquitoes.
 Most people simple are not diligent enough to dump water from containers.
 The following photos are from properties that we treat and that we inform owners of their water problems and they still don't get rid of all potential breeding areas

-Water in overturned recycling bins creates mosquito breeding grounds.
+Water creates mosquito breeding grounds.

 Again, dump out any standing water.
 Mosquitoes lay eggs in water, and can hatch into biting adults in as little as 17 days.